OmeletPanM33/Lifecycle-Rebalance-Revisited-Wiki/What-Lifecycle-Rebalance-Revisited-does.md

-[h1]What this mod does - basic overview[/h1]
+# What this mod does - basic overview
 This mod serves two purposes.
 Firstly, it applies various changes to your cim's (citzen's) lifecycles in order to make gameplay more realistic and avoid some of the problematic behaviours of the base game.
 Secondly, it changes your cims' preferences for modes of travel (car, bicycle, taxi, walking/public transport), depending on age group, wealth level, and whether they live in low- or high-density buildings.
 Both of these behaviours are configurable (see below).

-[h1]Lifecycle changes[/h1]
+## Lifecycle changes
-[b]Firstly[/b], Cims have a chance of early death, and realistic distributions of death depending on their age, calculated from real-life stats using the [url=http://www.aga.gov.au/publications/life_table_2010-12/]Australian Government Actuary table (2010-12)[/url].
+**Firstly**, Cims have a chance of early death, and realistic distributions of death depending on their age, calculated from real-life stats using the [url=http://www.aga.gov.au/publications/life_table_2010-12/]Australian Government Actuary table (2010-12)[/url].
 Death rates will naturally increase as cims age, resulting in a more natural distribution of deaths than in the base game.

-[b]Secondly[/b], illness rates are increased (note that this does NOT encourage deathwaves).
+**Secondly**, illness rates are increased (note that this does NOT encourage deathwaves).
 This means your that the standard of healthcare provision is more relevant, and can add another randomising factor to cim lifespans.

-[b]Thirdly[/b], immigrants to your city will now have a wide range of ages, from child through to seniors; education levels are also additionally randomised.
+**Thirdly**, immigrants to your city will now have a wide range of ages, from child through to seniors; education levels are also additionally randomised.
 Incoming teens will automatically have elementary school education, and some (but not all!) incoming young adults will have high school education.

 In the base game, if a large number of new cims move into your city at the same time, then they would all age and die at the same time, creating the infamous "deathwaves".
 These would be amplified as, in response to all the suddently-vacated housing, another wave of immigrants move in at the same time - and so on and so on....
 The Sunset Harbor (1.13 update) introduced some level of randomisation of elderly cim death ages which helped this a little, but still left a lot to be desired.